 I have often counseled Veterans on what I consider to be viable evidence in support of their claims.
+I am adamant about presenting all possible theories at the same time so as to avoid appearing to grasp at straws as the proffered excuses fall flat.
 While I would never suggest not submitting generalized treatises on any given disease, some articles are far too nebulous to support a theory.
 Please note I did not say far-fetched.
 In Mr. Procopio’s opinion, the Australian study that gave credence to AO being present in on-board drinking water of Navy ships hinges on too many if…then nebulous presumptions.
 Any good supposition should be able to be taken into a laboratory and definitively proven to be true or false.
-Using Australian findings that point to but do not confirm a theory are not going to be well-received by any scientific authority.
+Using Australian findings that point to-but do not confirm- a theory are not going to be well-received by any scientific authority.
 Approaching VA with this is a guaranteed denial.
 VA law is dispositive on the subject.
 You need a chronic disease that began in service or a risk factor such as confirmed exposure to herbicides, you need a current, active disease process and most of all, you need that medical nexus from an authoritative source such as a doctor confirming that you, Al Procopio, met all three metrics and thus are entitled to service connection.
 This has been true since the War of 1812.
 VA was forced to admit it in Caluza versus Brown back in 1994 and they finally had to add it to the VA claims package like the admonition on cigarette packs that there’s a strong possibility you’ll get cancer sucking on them.
 That was the VCAA act back in 2001 in case you missed it.

 Just in case you’re still fuzzy on this, in Bryant v.
 Shinseki, the Court enunciated the beauty of 38 CFR §3.103(c)(2) where, by law, they are required to tell you exactly what you need to win.
 Mr. Wells must have missed that one.